matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 **Complementarity**: XAI provides transparency.
 Security experts need to understand how these models work in order to improve their ability to detect and prevent future threats that are supported by these models.
 **Conflicting Outcomes**: A lot of XAI methods offer post-hoc explainability.
 Ransomware 3.0 is real-time orchestration.
 It can make payloads polymorphic, meaning it can create malware that adapts itself to detection techniques and interpretability.

+We can expect AI to continue to evolve within the cybersecurity landscape.
+The key takeaway from this discussion

 > If we step outside of this topic as security analysts, what should the goal of future legislation be surrounding AI usage in cybersecurity?